History of the Australia men's national soccer team: AFC qualifying third round

 Tony Popovic represented Australia at the 2006 FIFA World Cup and was a member of the Socceroos' golden generation.

 The Socceroos opened their third round qualification in miserable fashion, losing 0–1 at home to Bahrain and drawing 0–0 away to Indonesia.
 Following intense media scrutiny, Graham Arnold decided to resign as head coach, stating 'it's time for fresh leadership to guide the team forward'.
 On 23 September 2024, Football Australia confirmed that Tony Popovic would assume the role on a two-year contract running to the 2026 FIFA World Cup.
 Popovic had principally enjoyed success with Western Sydney Wanderers FC, where he won the 2012–13 A-League Premier's Plate and the 2014 AFC Champions League.
 He has also won the Premier's Plate at Perth Glory FC in addition to the Australia Cup with Melbourne Victory FC.
 At his first press conference as Australia's head coach, Popovic said "I know what I can do with the group of players [...] and I know we'll play football that everyone will enjoy".
 Australia recorded their first victory in the group with a gritty 3–1 win at home over China, before drawing 1–1 away to Japan.
 The Socceroos then played a scoreless draw against Saudi Arabia, and had to rely on a late Kusini Yengi goal to snare a 2–2 draw with Bahrain.

 With four games remaining, Tony Popovic acknowledged how open the group was, remarking: "apart from Japan, everyone is taking points off each other, but we find ourselves in second place, a point in front of the group [...] we've got to make sure that March is a very good window for us".
 Australia consolidated their grip on Group C's second automatic qualification spot courtesy of a 5–1 home victory over Indonesia and 0–2 away win against China.
 The Socceroos then recorded their first victory over Japan since 2009, and the first in a meaningful match since 2006, with a late Aziz Behich goal sealing a 1–0 victory which took them to the precipice of qualification.
 Australia finished second in Group C with 19 points following a 1–2 away win against Saudi Arabia.
 These two victories secured Australia's sixth consecutive FIFA World Cup appearance, and seventh overall.
 Tony Popovic praised the Socceroos' performances over his tenure, stating "the next part is to be bigger and better at the World Cup".
 FIFA President Gianni Infantino congratulated the team, stating: "Football’s rise in Australia has been spectacular [...]
 Following an impressive campaign in Qatar in 2022, I am excited to see them display the same skill and spirit in North America in 2026."
 Australian Prime Minister Anthony Albanese said the achievement was a "proud moment", while former Socceroo Craig Foster called for Australia to target a quarter-final appearance at the tournament.

+2026 FIFA World Cup

+Australia were drawn into Group D of the tournament with USA, Paraguay and Turkey.